 - The Genealogy Department Shelf List for the Fort Myers Regional Library, located at 2450 First Street in Fort Myers, Florida, is presented as a service to library patrons and to distant researchers.

-- Now search over 10,400 genealogy related reference items in the Genealogy Collection by Call Number, Title and Author.
+- Now search over 10,600 individual genealogy related reference items in the Genealogy Collection by Call Number, Title and Author.
 Materials include reference books and periodical articles.

 - This shelf list is for personal use only.
 Reproduction of this list for commercial use is strictly prohibited.

 - Presentation handouts can be easily downloaded, printed and added to your genealogy reference library.